BCS SGAI

 Evaluation of Explanations for Object Detection using Transformers with Sonar Data

-Christoph Manss Tarek A. El-Mihoub
+Christoph Manss and Tarek A. El-Mihoub (German Research Centre for Artificial Intelligence)

 Predicting London`s Precipitation: A Spatio-Temporal Neural Network Approach